 Cooking with red wine comes down to a matter of taste.
-The only two general rules that you should follow when selecting your wines is that you
+The only two general rules that you should follow when selecting your wines.

-1. Do not want any heavily oaked wines that will make your sauces bitter.
+1. Don't choose any heavily oaked wines that will make your sauces bitter.

 2. Avoid extremely tannic wines that will make your sauce harsh and acidic.